 This one is almost a no-brainer: aesthetic designs are perceived as much more intuitive.
 And if something is pretty in the eyes, it creates a positive response.
 Users are more inclined to use it, and they may even believe the design actually works better.

-InvGate Service Desk’s end-user portal is a great way to see the first law of UX in action.
+InvGate Service Management’s end-user portal is a great way to see the first law of UX in action.
 Employees want a good-looking portal that makes it easy to get what they need and get right back to work.

 2. Doherty Threshold